Cleanup Program

 • turn the landed adoption evidence into a repeatable migration path

-• keep repo-owned, user-owned, and hosted-exception boundaries honest as the rollout widens
+• keep pooled capability classes, owner-scope control-plane debt, and intentionally hosted exceptions honest as the rollout widens

 Workstream 3: Dashboard Control-Plane Debt Reduction